Gabelbombe/paper-cosfromscratch/README.md

 Nomad itself is shipped as a simple binary that provides a server and a client mode.
 This binary is deployed on some type of compute instances (i.e AWS EC2) thus transforming these instances to Nomad server or client nodes.

-At least three instances (a cluster quorum) with the Nomad binary in server mode per data center are used.
+At least three instances (a cluster quorum) with the Nomad binary in **server mode** per data center are used.
 This implementation leasds to a fault tolerant Nomad cluster across multiple availability zones.
 In the image above they are marked with the green Nomad logos.
 Using the [raft protocol](https://raft.github.io/) the server nodes elect a Nomad leader.
 The leader is then responsible management of all cluster calls and decisions.

+Instances with the nomad binary in **client mode**, will be the nodes where the actual jobs are deployed and ran.
+In the image above these nodes are indicated by the smaller boxes.

+Nomad also provides a feature called federation, which enables the option of connecting different Nomad clusters.
+Having this implemented the system can orchestrate and manage services across multiple data centers, which even can be hosted by different cloud providers.
+Indicated by the bold purple line in the architecural diagram, the Nomad leader of _Data-Center A (aka, us-east-1)_ communicates with the leader in _Data-Center Bn (aka, us-east-2)_ using [Serf](https://www.serf.io/) (A lightweight gossip protocol).